 Whenever I hit “record”, I made it my mission to give quick, practical tips that would attract and captivate the right audience — and then leave them wanting more.
 Of course, Amy now has more than 700 videos on her channel.
 So, I knew it would take awhile to figure out what worked for my personality and my audience.

-Amy’s videos definitely helped me work my way through that entire process.
+Amy’s videos definitely helped me work my way through that entire process – she has tons of advice when it comes to YouTube for beginners.
 Now, I have more than 100 videos on my YouTube channel.
 I’ve gotten FOUR clients with video.
 Plus, I feel a whole lot more confident — even excited — each time I hit record.

 I know it’s not easy to take the leap and put yourself out there.
 That’s why I want to tell you the top five things I wish I would’ve known when I got started on video.

 By the way, you can consider these tips to be #vlogboss-approved, since they were all inspired by my interview with Amy!
 Watch Amy’s interview >>